98teg/JSONConfigFile/doc/files/JSON-PROPERTY-FILE.md

 ## Usage

-Once you have instantiated the class, you can determine how to open the file via the 'set_mode_flag' method.
+Once you have instantiated the 'JSONPropertyFile' class, you can determine how to open the file via the 'set_mode_flag' method.
 It would be [File.READ](https://docs.godotengine.org/en/stable/classes/class_file.html?highlight=File.READ#enumerations) by default.

 ## Example